zarrar1607/DeepPicar-v3/README.md

 Copy the trained model to the DeepPicar.

-Enable autonomous driving by suppling '-d' command line argument.
+Enable autonomous driving by suppling `-d` command line argument as below.

+    $ sudo python3 deeppicar-kbd.py -d

 You can start/stop autonomous driving by pressing `d` key while running the program.

-    $ sudo python3 deeppicar-kbd.py -d

 ## Driving Videos